alechoward76/alechoward76.github.io/README.md

 Step 8: Post-Installation
   - I umounted and rebooted successfully, after doing this, I created a new user named alec, and set its password to Mountain1!
   - I then edited the visudo file using this command: EDITOR=nano visudo , to give alec sudo permissions by adding the following line: alec ALL=(ALL) ALL
+  - I created another account for codi, giving him the same permissions as alec, and then set his password to 'GraceHopper1906' until it is changed on login with the following command: passwd -e codi
   - I chose to install fish as my second shell, as from what I could find online, it is more user-friendly.
 Since I am unfamiliar with fish, I decided to only configure it as an interactive shell.
   - I had already installed ssh and was able to ssh into my VM: